OpenEvalProject/evals/manuscripts/elife-16351/v2/manuscript.md

 ## Abstract

-10.7554/eLife.16351.001 The FDA approved drug rapamycin increases lifespan in rodents and delays age-related dysfunction in rodents and humans.
+The FDA approved drug rapamycin increases lifespan in rodents and delays age-related dysfunction in rodents and humans.
 Nevertheless, important questions remain regarding the optimal dose, duration, and mechanisms of action in the context of healthy aging.
 Here we show that 3 months of rapamycin treatment is sufficient to increase life expectancy by up to 60% and improve measures of healthspan in middle-aged mice.
 This transient treatment is also associated with a remodeling of the microbiome, including dramatically increased prevalence of segmented filamentous bacteria in the small intestine.
 We also define a dose in female mice that does not extend lifespan, but is associated with a striking shift in cancer prevalence toward aggressive hematopoietic cancers and away from non-hematopoietic malignancies.
 These data suggest that a short-term rapamycin treatment late in life has persistent effects that can robustly delay aging, influence cancer prevalence, and modulate the microbiome.
-DOI: http://dx.doi.org/10.7554/eLife.16351.001

 ## Introduction